"We are proud to unite our audiences through their shared love for the arts."

 Many individuals and businesses have supported the symphony because of what it has meant to them and their employees, namely, a great artistic resource.
 In the same way that good music adds a new dimension of awareness and pleasure to an individual, the symphony has brought a new dimension to the quality of life in Jefferson County.

 The Jefferson Symphony Orchestra is a nonprofit organization supported by contributions from individuals, corporations, businesses, foundations, such as the Scientific and Cultural Facilities District (SCFD), Colorado Creative Industries, the City of Golden, the Wilmot Trust, and the Golden Civic Foundation.

 The T. Gordon Parks Trust, left to the association following the death of Maestro T. Gordon Parks, also funds the symphony, and of course, our loyal and generous patrons.
 In addition, ticket sales and fundraising events, as well as the ongoing efforts of the Jefferson Symphony, provide the necessary funding to support the orchestra.
-The symphony performs five subscription concerts during its season under the direction of Dr. Morse, local 'Symphony Showcase' recitals by orchestra members, and a summer 'Pops in the Park!' concert in Parfet Park, Golden, under the baton of Associate Conductor Steve Mallinson.
+The symphony performs five subscription concerts during its season, local 'Symphony Showcase' recitals by orchestra members, and a summer 'Pops in the Park!' concert in Parfet Park, Golden, under the baton of Associate Conductor Steve Mallinson.